kzarmax/aptos-learning-quests/slice-the-jpeg/README.md

 The Overmind Marketplace keeps things thrilling by allowing owners of a high enough percentage of fractionals to perform a call and buy out the remainder of the fractionals needed to grab the original NFT.
 The rest of the fractional holders may now only redeem their fractions for AptosCoin - you snooze, you loose!

 ## Recommended Concepts
-​ to transform your singular NFT into tradeable pieces and manageable its tokenomics - total and circulating supply ​ to govern the fungible pieces by providing a deterministic store resource in user accounts ​ to track key marketplace data such as price of fractions and origin NFT metadata ​ with a special focus on manipulating refs.
+- fungible_asset: to transform your singular NFT into tradeable pieces and manageable its tokenomics - total and circulating supply
+- primary_fungible_store:​ to govern the fungible pieces by providing a deterministic store resource in user accounts
+- property_map:​ to track key marketplace data such as price of fractions and origin NFT metadata
+- Object standard:​ with a special focus on manipulating refs.

 ## Quest Features
 - init_module():